wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    End to end DNSSEC validation will be disabled during the time that a Negative Trust Anchor is used.
-In addition, the Negative Trust Anchor may be in place after the point in time when the DNS
+In addition, the Negative Trust Anchor may be in place after the point in time when the DNS misconfiguration that caused validation to break has been fixed.

-Ebersman, et al.         Expires April 26, 2015                 [Page 8]

-Internet-Draft        DNSSEC Negative Trust Anchors         October 2014

-   misconfiguration that caused validation to break has been fixed.
    Thus, there may be a gap between when a domain has have been re- secured and when a Negative Trust Anchor is removed.
-In addition, a Negative Trust Anchor may be put in place by DNS recursive resolver operators without the knowledge of the authoritative domain administrator for a given domain name.
+In addition, a Negative Trust Anchor may be put in place by DNS recursive resolver

+Ebersman, et al.          Expires June 18, 2015                 [Page 8]

+Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

+   operators without the knowledge of the authoritative domain administrator for a given domain name.
 However, attempts SHOULD be made to contact and inform the domain administrator prior to putting